Lee's Reputation Can't Be Redeemed

 I don’t give Lee credit for this because it would be like giving the security at Ford’s Theater credit for preventing a presidential assassination.
 The country returned to a “single, functional political whole” in large part because white supremacist paramilitaries restored the dominance of the Democratic Party in the South by fire and the sword, before the eyes of a Republican Party that was unwilling go any further than it already had to protect the rights of black Americans.

-This outcome destroyed the brief experiment in non-racial government in the American South, leading to the apartheid of Jim Crow and the neo-slavery of convict leasing.
+This outcome destroyed the brief attempt at non-racial government in the American South, leading to the apartheid of Jim Crow and the neo-slavery of convict leasing.
+The rise in American power between 1870 and 1945 offered scant comfort to the people of Tulsa, Rosewood, and Atlanta.
 If I were to give credit to Lee for this outcome, it would serve only to lengthen the already interminable case against revering him.

 McLaughlin writes that I “cannot see how anything could have been worse, why national reconciliation after the war had any value, or why anyone would have wanted peace in the America of 1865-76.
 We can use the distance of history to judge the national decision to fight no further, but we should have some understanding of what costs the people of the day had paid already, and what they spared by laying down the sword.”